 —Mark Margerison, Highlight Studio

-For more information on how to enter this year’s contest, TWWLI VII, check out the contest information and guidelines at photolife.com/twwli.
+UPDATED (January 3, 2018): This year’s contest, TWWLI VII, is now closed.
+For future editions, you may check out the contest information and guidelines at photolife.com/twwli.